PeerM/kerlym/README.md

+# This is a fork of KEras
+For now the only changes are for the port to python 3

 # KEras Reinforcement Learning gYM agents, KeRLym

 This repo is intended to host a handful of reinforcement learning agents implemented using the Keras (http://keras.io/) deep learning library for Theano and Tensorflow.